ExplorViz-Archive/EaaS-server/README.md

 # ExplorViz as a Service

-Collect your build artifacts to visualize them in ExplorViz whenever you need.
+Collect build artifacts of your Java application to visualize them in ExplorViz whenever you need.

 ## What is this?